 An article about the product from Allure does a much better job of describing the benefits of the product.

-Now, don’t get me wrong, there has been some clever marketing with the Pantene products, namely the “Pantene Weather Project”, also known as the “haircast” app, which serves up the weather and lets you know what kind of “hair day” it’s going to be: frizzy, flat, fried, etc. The user gets offered a coupon and in-store displays matched the weather type to what type of product is best to use… hello benefits.
+Now, don’t get me wrong, there have been some clever marketing with the Pantene products, namely the “Pantene Weather Project”, also known as the “hair cast” app, which serves up the weather and lets you know what kind of “hair day” it’s going to be: frizzy, flat, fried, etc. The user gets offered a coupon and in-store displays matched the weather type to what type of product is best to use… hello benefits.
 This is no doubt problem solving for the consumer.
 There may be a good reason why as much thought wasn’t put into the silicone-free shampoo line, but even still, the messaging should be clearer.
 Couldn’t the simple addition of the benefit of the product on the packing make a difference?
-Could a better integrated marketing approach, linking the offline labeling and the online content help drive more sales?
+Could a better-integrated marketing approach, linking the offline labeling and the online content help drive more sales?
 Could someone crave this product because it offers them a reward that they wanted or learned to need?
 Why not.

 Yeah exactly, who knew?
 Have you had similar experiences with products where you didn’t understand the benefits of the product or what it did?
 We would love to hear about it and welcome you to share your thoughts in the blog comment section below.